phetdam/c-npy-demo/README.rst

 Building from this (unstable) repo will probably only work on Linux systems.
 Local extension builds are done on WSL Ubuntu 18.04 with gcc 9.3 while builds on Travis CI virtual machines are done on Ubuntu 18.04 with gcc 7.4.
+There is also an implicit dependency on the gcc version being high enough such that an OpenMP implementation is included [#]_.
+For example, I have ``libgomp.so.1.0.0`` in ``/usr/lib/x86_64-linux-gnu/``, with appropriate symbolic links.

+.. [#] OpenMP may not be involved in this project.
+This is not final.